webdriverio/webdriverio/website/docs/VisualTesting.md

 });
 ```

-### DEV-TOOLS support

-You can also use the Chrome DevTools as an automation protocol in combination with this module.
-You don't need to do anything,
-just change `automationProtocol: 'devtools'` in your config.
-More information about how to use the DEV-TOOLS can be found in [this](https://webdriver.io/blog/2019/09/16/devtools.html) blog post.

 ### Typescript support

 We now also support typescript types.
 Add the following to the `types` in your `tsconfig.json`: